Abdul Reza Pahlavi: Hunting and wildlife conservation

 Pahlavi was an enthusiastic hunter and sportsman throughout his life.
 He was the founder and president of the International Foundation for the Conservation of Game (IGF) in Paris, a group promoting wildlife conservation and responsible hunting in developing countries.

 Pahlavi assisted in the creation of Iran's first game laws and game enforcement agency, and helped establish more than 20 million acres of reserves and parks in Iran.
-While criticized for promoting trophy hunting for himself and friends, Pahlavi aggressively pursued poachers while head of the Iranian Dept. of the Environment, establishing one of the most extensive and successful big-game management programs in the developing world.
+While criticized for promoting trophy hunting for himself and friends, Pahlavi aggressively pursued poachers while head of the Iranian Department of the Environment, establishing one of the most extensive and successful big-game management programs in the developing world.
 He was also responsible for enacting law protecting endangered species such as the gazelle, Caspian tiger, wild ass, cheetah, and the Persian fallow deer from extinction, imposing stiff fines for game law violators.
 In 1978, he approved the transfer of four Persian fallow deer from Iran to Israel before the fall of the Shah.
-According to a survey by an Iranian environmentalist, Hoshang Zeaee, overhunting and environmental destruction since 1978 has resulted in the extinction of several species once native to the Iranian plateau, including the Jebeer Gazelle (Gazella Dorcas Fuscifrons), Persian Wild Ass (Equus Hermionus), Alborz Red Sheep (Ovis Ammon Orientaliss), Asian Cheetah (Acinonyx Jubatus), Persian Fallow Deer (Dama Mesopotamica) and Goitered Gazelle (Gazella Subgutturosia).
+According to a survey by an Iranian environmentalist, Hoshang Zeaee, overhunting and environmental destruction since 1978 has resulted in the extinction of several species once native to the Iranian plateau, including the jebeer gazelle (Gazella dorcas fuscifrons), Persian wild ass (Equus hermionus), Alborz red sheep (Ovis ammon orientaliss), Asian cheetah (Acinonyx jubatus), Persian fallow deer (Dama mesopotamica) and goitered gazelle (Gazella subgutturosia).